 - Fade: 1

-Just because a disc is very understable doesn't mean it is impossible to throw on a hyzer line.
+Just because a disc is very understable doesn't mean throwing on a hyzer line is impossible.
 With an extreme hyzer release and a lot of height, the Sidewinder will execute a long sweeping hyzer shot.
 The Roadrunner could potentially do this, but it is more likely to flip over or fly straight.

 Along these same lines, the Sidewinder will be easier to control on turnover shots.
 Where the Roadrunner will continue turning anhyzer for its entire flight, the Sidewinder will eventually hook up and fade to flat or even a subtle hyzer.
 This makes the Sidewinder a more versatile option.
 It can hit more lines and be used in more situations.

-Both the these classic Innova molds are available in a variety of plastic blends.
+Both the these classic Innova molds are available in various plastic blends.
 Here they are listed in order of stability:

 - Halo Star